ABRM2002/Basic-Network-Security-Analysis/README.md

 ![Screenshot 2024-09-27 200422](https://github.com/user-attachments/assets/09abe775-e46c-4b29-8662-018b3b3c28de)

-Decrypt the SSL traffic with the help of Pre Master Secret Key method.
+Decrypt the SSL traffic with the help of Pre Master Secret Key method.[sslkeylogfile]

+ -Start a Wireshark Capture:* Begin capturing traffic.
+ -Access an HTTPS Website: Visit a website using HTTPS.
+ -Analyze Traffic: Most of the data will be encrypted.
+ -Decrypt (Optional): If you have the server's private key, you can import it into Wireshark to decrypt traffic.